 In 2010, the case of Kentucky v.
 Padilla, the United States Supreme Court held that criminal defense attorneys are required to advise defendants of the potential immigration consequences criminal convictions may carry.
 Criminal defense attorneys routinely advise defendants to take plea offers without first researching the immigration consequences non-citizens will have once convicted.
 Unfortunately, as soon as a permanent resident or other non-citizen pleads guilty to most felonies and certain misdemeanors, the defendant gets placed in removal proceedings.
 Most people assume that only drug trafficking offenses will bring immigration problems.
 However, petty crimes such as possession of marijuana for personal use may place a non-citizen in removal proceedings.

-If the Court rules that Padilla should apply retroactively, defendants in Arizona and all other states, who are now facing immigration issues because the criminal defense attorney did not warn about potential immigration consequences before entering a guilty plea, may apply for post conviction relief.
-If you or a loved one plead guilty to a drug offense or any other offense and are now facing immigration consequences, please call MayesTelles PLLC.
-Need an attorney for drug trafficking in Phoenix?
-Call now!
+If the Court rules that Padilla should apply retroactively, defendants in Arizona and all other states, who are now facing immigration issues because the criminal defense attorney did not warn about potential immigration consequences before entering a guilty plea, may apply for post-conviction relief.
+If you or a loved one plead guilty to a drug crime or any other type of offense and are now facing immigration consequences, please call MayesTelles PLLC.